-It seems like common sense now that toxins, like lead, in our water are “bad” – but what does that really mean?
+It seems like common sense now that toxins, like lead, in our water are “bad” – but what does that mean?
 What do these toxins actually do to adversely affect our health?

 We came across the study Blood lead levels and major depressive disorder, panic disorder, and generalized anxiety disorder in U.S. young adults published by the National Institute of Health that highlights the impact of elevated lead levels in young adults 20 – 39 years of age, and we can’t get over how little this topic is discussed when it comes to our health and wellness (read the full study).
 This study was published nearly 10 years ago now, and yet we continue to experience lead exposure through our infrastructure and tap water.